the harsh sound of a duck

 Strang, Mrs. Herbert

-meeting the proper standards and requirements and training for an office or position or task
+meeting the proper standards and requirements for a task

 All schools need administrators who are highly